Robin0111/Asphalt-MT-PCNN/README.md

 # MT-PCNN: Multi-Task Physics-Constrained Neural Network
-A physics-informed neural network for predicting dynamic modulus and phase angle of asphalt mixtures using Kramers-Kronig relations as physical constraints.
+A physics-constrained neural network for predicting dynamic modulus and phase angle of asphalt mixtures using Kramers-Kronig relations as physical constraints.

 ## Overview